Mark Chapter Ten

 Mark 10:26 & 27

-The disciples were even more amazed, and said to each other, 'Who then can be saved?'
-Jesus looked at them and said, 'With man this is impossible, but not with God; all things are possible with God.'
+They were utterly amazed and said to him, "Then who can be saved?"
+Yeshua looked at them and said, "Humanly, it is impossible, but not with God; with God, every thing is possible."

 The disciples were puzzled because they were all from humble beginnings.
 They were not used to the fact that it was easier for them to do something than a rich man who could easily hire someone to do his work.
 Jesus went on to explain that it is faith that saves and not the works of men.